levan92/window-det/README.md

 python3 tune.py --config configs/yt-example.json --pos example_inputs/positive-minimised.jpg --neg example_inputs/negative-maximised.jpg  --out configs/tuning.json
 ```

-After exiting from cv2 window (press `q`), most recent trackbar values will be printed out and saved out to `configs/tuning.json` by default
+Running this will spin up a cv2 window with trackbars that control different parameters for the Hough transform, where you can tune and see the results in real-time.
+After exiting from cv2 window (press `q`), most recent trackbar values will be printed out and saved out to `configs/tuning.json` by default.

+To tune the other parameters, just modify the trackbar code segments according for your parameters you want to tune.

 ## Run